 On March 31, 2022, the date on which our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 (the "2021 Annual Report") was filed with the SEC, the Shelf Registration Statement became subject to the offering limits set forth in Instruction I.B.6 because our public float was less than \$75 million.
-For so long as our public float is less than \$75\$ million, the aggregate market value of securities sold by us under the Shelf Registration Statement (including our ATM Program) pursuant to Instruction I.B.6 during any 12 consecutive or concepts on the concept of the sales agent of approximately \$1.2002, we sold shares of our Class A common stock which generated gross proceeds of approximately \$1.2002, we are unable to issue addition in securities pursuant to Instruction I.B.6 in the 12 calendar months preceding the date of filling of this Quarterly Report on Form 10-Q but to the untimely period ended March 31, 2023 we are unable to issue additional shares of Class A common stock pursuant to the ATM Program or otherwise use the Shelf Registration Statement for a period of 12 months, which will limit our liquidity options in the capital markets.
+For so long as our public float is less than \$75\$ million, the aggregate market value of securities sold by us under the Shelf Registration Statement (including our ATM Program) pursuant to Instruction I.B.6 during any 12 consecutive or concession of the sales agent of approximately \$12.7 million and we paid fees to the sales agent of approximately \$0.4 million.
+In light of our low cash position, we have been forced to sell stock under our ATM program at prices that may not otherwise be attractive and are dilutive.
+We have sold \$2.2\$ million in securities pursuant to Instruction I.B.6 in the 12 calendar months preceding the date of filling of this Quarterly Report on Form 10-Q but to the untimely filling of our low to the untimely filling of unity Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2023 we are unable to issue additional shares of Class A common stock pursuant to the ATM Program or otherwise use the Shelf Registration Statement for a period of 12 months, which will limit our liquidity options in the capital markets.

-Common Stock and Warrant Offering
+Common Stock and Warrant Offerings